eway-crm/triggers/README.md

 </Parameters>
 ```

+Here is a list of attributes that can be used in StoredProcedureParameter:

+* **SourceName**
+Name of the database column.

+* **Name**
+Name of the input parameter of the stored procedure including @.

+* **NeedLoadSource**
+True to load value from the database instead of using the value provided by the client.
+Default is False.

+* **SqlDbType**
+Type of the input parameter of the stored procedure.

+* **Value**
+Static value provided to the stored procedure instead of the SourceName.

+* **UsePreviousValue**
+True to provide previous value to the stored procedure instead of value provided by the client.

+* **UseCurrentFolder**
+Provide current folder name as input of the stored procedure.

 Click [here](TriggerDefinition/AfterSave/README.md) for example.

 Please use our template to create T-SQL Procedure.
 You can find it in our [Snippets](https://github.com/eway-crm/Snippets).